-In 2017, payouts for Company financial performance under the annual cash incentive plan were determined by multiplying a Named Executive Officer's "Target Bonus Amount" by the "Company Performance Multiplier," each as discussed below.
-Target Bonus Amount is the amount determined by multiplying each Named Executive Officer's eligible earnings in 2017 by the Target Bonus Percentages determined by our Compensation Committee each year.
-When our Compensation Committee set 2017 annual executive compensation in early 2017, it did not approve any increases to Target Bonus Percentages for our Named Executive Officers.
+In 2018, payouts under the annual cash incentive plan were determined by multiplying a Named Executive Officer's "Target Bonus Amount" by the Company's percentage achievement of the financial performance objective, each as discussed below.
+Target Bonus Amount is the amount determined by multiplying each Named Executive Officer's eligible earnings in 2018 by the Target Bonus percentages determined by our Compensation Committee each year.
+When our Compensation Committee set 2018 annual executive compensation in early 2018, it did not approve any increases to Target Bonus percentages for our Named Executive Officers except for Mr. Colella.
+The Compensation Committee increased Mr. Colella's Target Bonus percentage by 15 percentage points after reviewing the compensation data collected from our peer group and considering the strong financial performance of the Company under Mr. Colella's leadership, including the integration of the Newport acquisition as well as the Company's achievement of other strategic initiatives.